stackplanet/sourcestack/README.md

 - A slick development experience with fast builds and deployments.
 - Run and debug all of your application code locally, with hot reloading.
-- A curated set of libraries and tools that all play nicely together, saving you all that frustrating integration work.
+- A curated set of tools and libraries that play nicely together, saving you all that frustrating integration work.
 - Easy deployment to your custom domain, e.g. `myapp.com`, including sending signup/password reset emails from that domain.
 - Easy management of multiple test environments, e.g. `dev.myapp.com`, `staging.myapp.com`
 - Serverless infrastructure for seamless scalability, minimal operations overhead and low-cost test environments.